gjbex/Scientific-C-plus-plus/source-code/DesignPatterns/CellularAutomata/README.md

 and the low‐level concrete types depend on those abstractions:

 * In `main.cpp` you never #include "`uniform_cells_factory.h`" or new
-  `CyclicBoundaryDynamics` yourself—you only include `utils.h` and work with:
+  `CollectiveDynamics` yourself—you only include `utils.h` and work with:
   – `std::unique_ptr<CellsFactory>`
   – `std::unique_ptr<Dynamics>`
   – `RunnerVariant` (the `std::variant` of runners)